AlekseyBilan/TaskManager/README.md

-You should Install node.js and bower after it clone repository to your local server
+You should Install node.js and bower after it clone repository to your local server and run next commands
-Run next commands

-npm install --save angular-bootstrap-datetimepicker bower update
+npm install --save angular-bootstrap-datetimepicker

+and

+bower update

-now you can use app
+Now you can use the app.